-To support these types of subscriptions Your ubbconfig file must include the following servers, and processes Transient subscription TMUSREVT, TMNTS, and TMNTSFWD_T.
-Persistent subscription TMUSREVT, TMNTS, TMNTSFWD_P, TMQUEUE, TMQFORWARD.
+To support these types of subscriptions Your UBBCONFIG file must include the following servers, and processes Transient subscription TMUSREVT, TMNTS, and TMNTSFWD_T Persistent subscription TMUSREVT, TMNTS, TMNTSFWD_P, TMQUEUE, TMQFORWARD

 If you are using event subscriber applications that use IIOP, you need to configure the IIOP Listener (ISL) command in the UBBCONFIG file with parameters that enable outbound IIOP to invoke callback objects that are not connected to an IIOP Handler (ISH).
 The -0 option (uppercase letter O) of the ISL command enables outbound IIOP.
 Additional parameters allow system administrators to obtain the optimum configuration for their Notification Service application.
-For more information about the ISL command, see the Administration Guide.
+For more information about the ISL command, see Setting Up a BEA Tuxedo Application.